|Nutritional Guidelines (per serving)|

 - 2 tablespoons fresh lemon juice

-- Optional: 1 to 2 tablespoons capers, rinsed
+- Optional: 1 to 2 tablespoons capers (rinsed and drained)

 If the chicken breasts are large, slice them in half horizontally to make thin cutlets.
 If they are small, pound them lightly between sheets of plastic wrap to an even thickness.